-Today we talk about something very fun and creative – Bullet Journal headers and how you can easily create pretty ones without any special calligraphy knowledge.
+Today we talk about something very fun and creative – Bullet Journal header ideas and how you can easily create pretty ones without any special calligraphy knowledge.

 I’ll share with you 21 pretty headers that anyone can do, even if you don’t think you’re creative.